• Skip to primary navigation

 If you’re ordering for pick-up from their website, you can click next to the allergens you want to avoid.
 There’s also room to note your vegan preferences.

-To start, try the crispy Thai vegetable roll.
+To start, try the pohpia, a crispy Thai vegetable roll.
+It’s served with a sticky plum sauce for dipping.

-For the main course, the farmer’s curry with tofu is wonderfully full-flavored.
+For the main course, the farmer’s curry with tofu is wonderfully full-flavored with creamy coconut milk.
+It’s one of my favorite things to order.

-However, when we’ve asked about the drunken noodles, they have left out the fish paste and made a batch for us.
+However, when we’ve asked about them, they have left out the fish paste and made a batch for us.

 Flavors of India